 Now comes the fun part.
 Set aside an hour or so for your wind-down activities.
 These should be things that are enjoyable in their own right, rather than just activities you think will make you sleepy.
 They shouldn’t be too stimulating, of course: activities like reading or listening to calming music are just what the doctor ordered.

 Make your bedroom a sleep oasis.
-Turn your home into a sanctuary of relaxation by making sure your bedroom is only for sleep and sex.
+Turn your home into a sanctuary of relaxation by making sure your bedroom is only for sleep.
 That means no phone time and Netflix is officially banned.
 As tough as this might be, it’s the only way to properly signal to your brain that this is a room for two things.

 Get out of bed.
 It sounds counter-productive but if you’ve been lying awake for over 20 minutes, clock watching isn’t going to relax you into sleep.
 So get out of bed and try as reading to get you ready for sleep.
 After 10-20 minutes, you should feel better prepped to nod off.